wardz/DRList-1.0/README.md

 - If you used to access the tables directly, you'll now need to add the current expansion as an extra table property.
   E.g `DRData.categoryNames` to `DRList.categoryNames.retail` or `DRList.categoryNames.classic`.
 The only exception for this is
   the spell list table.
 For API functions there should be no need for changes.
+- Calls to `IterateProviders` must be replaced with `IterateSpellsByCategory`.

 ## Manual Install